BytezoTeam/Eventfully/README.md

   - You can paste multiple Events at the same time
   - Some Test-Data is available [here](https://github.com/BytezoTeam/Eventfully/blob/main/tests/test-data.json)
   - Check that the data was injected successfully, by opening the Meilisearch Dashboard.
 The Data should be displayed there

+#### For the Terminal Version
+- Paste a vaild .json file path into the console, if you want to use your own Test-Data (Must contain the values listed on top) or
+- Press enter, and [this](https://github.com/BytezoTeam/Eventfully/blob/main/tests/test-data.json) Test-Data will be injected autmaticly

 ## License
 [GPL-3.0](/LICENSE.txt)